 Prior to the Offerings Closing Date and after effecting the Resources Dividend, Parent will effect the Separation in part by causing all of the common stock of Resources to be distributed by the Company to Parent.
 Resources is a subsidiary of the Company and substantially all of its assets and liabilities relate to Parent's automotive retail businesses, and do not relate to the Company's solid waste services businesses.
 The Company's financial statements exclude the accounts of Resources.
 In addition, prior to the Offerings Closing Date, certain subsidiaries engaged in the solid waste services business and wholly owned, directly and indirectly, by the Company will be reorganized internally within the Company's consolidated group of subsidiaries.
 Prior to the Distribution, certain subsidiaries engaged in automotive operations and wholly owned, directly or indirectly, by Parent will be reorganized internally within Parent's consolidated group of automotive subsidiaries, which will require certain approvals from third parties.
-The Company and Parent intend to enter into a Separation and Distribution Agreement (the "Separation and Distribution Agreement") and certain other agreements providing for the Separation, the Offering, the Distribution and the provision by Parent of certain interim services to the Company, and addressing employee benefit arrangements, and tax and other matters.
+The Company and Parent have entered into a Separation and Distribution Agreement (the "Separation and Distribution Agreement") and certain other agreements providing for the Separation, the Offerings, the Distribution and the provision by Parent of certain interim services to the Company, and addressing employee benefit arrangements, and tax and other matters.
 See "Certain Transactions."
+Other than as discussed in "Certain Transactions," the Company and Parent have no present plan or intention to enter into any transactions or contracts with each other.